commonknowledge/contracts/src/standard-28days.md

 3. ### Proposal

-    1. Before starting the Work, Go Free Range will provide a proposal.
+    1. Before starting the Work, Common Knowledge will provide a proposal.
-    2. The proposal Go Free Range provides will contain:
+    2. The proposal Common Knowledge provides will contain:

         1. A description of the Work;
         2. An indication of when the Work will begin and end;